Bleeding due to injury: applying a tourniquet. How to properly apply a tourniquet

 Errors when applying a tourniquet:

-• A tourniquet should not be applied to the upper third of the thigh and the middle third of the shoulder, this can lead to serious damage to the nerve trunks and be ineffective in stopping bleeding.
+• A tourniquet should not be applied to the upper third of the thigh and the middle third of the shoulder; this can cause serious damage to the nerve trunks and be ineffective in stopping bleeding.

-• The wrong type of bleeding is determined, and setting a tourniquet only increases it (for example: venous bleeding);
+• The wrong type of bleeding has been determined, and applying a tourniquet only intensifies it (for example: venous bleeding);

-• The tourniquet is not tightened enough or large vessels are not pressed against the bone protrusions;
+• The tourniquet is not tightened enough or large vessels are not pressed against the bony protrusions;

 • Excessive tightening of the tourniquet can cause severe damage to soft tissues (muscles, blood vessels, nerves), which can lead to paralysis of the limb.